Joint Physical Custody

 Children cannot be divided equally like a set of dishes or house equity.
 When discussing custody and the parenting schedule, I encourage parents not to focus on what arrangement is “fair” for each parent, but rather to think about the schedule from the perspective of the children’s needs.
 Joint physical custody must take into consideration each child’s unique needs.
 Very young children need consistency in routines, and the process of transitioning from one house to another can be disorienting.
 Elementary and middle school age children generally adapt well to joint physical custody as they can handle absences from one parent and still look to their parents for their daily schedule.
 And teenagers, well, teenagers don’t like being told what to do and when, but joint custody can work for them as it gives them a break from the each parent.
-On the other hand, teenagers like to sleep late rather than make a morning transition on a weekend, and sometimes find the process of carting their things and going back and forth annoying.
+On the other hand, teenagers like to sleep late rather than make a morning transition on a weekend, and sometimes find the process of carting their things and going back and forth annoying and overwhelming as they navigate their schoolwork, extra-curricular activities, and part-time jobs.

 Joint custody schedules should minimize transitions for children whenever possible.
 I recommend that children spend at least two consecutive nights in each household in order to avoid the “ping-pong” effect of one night transitions, and that pick ups and drop offs occur at school when a child is already making a transition.
 When parents worry that a child won’t be able to be away from him or her for four or five nights in a row, it is often the parent that can’t handle the absence as children are typically more adaptable than adults.